spfave/traversy-media/parallax_website/README.md

 > [Youtube Walkthrough](https://www.youtube.com/watch?v=JttTcnidSdQ&list=WL&index=2)

 ## **Description**
 Demonstration implementing a fixed scroll or simple parallax effect on a website using HTML and CSS.
-End result is that images stay in place while scrolling.
+End result is that images stay in place while scrolling on large display screens and revert to a fixed scroll on small displays using a media query.

-## **Searched Project Queries**
--

 ## **Project Demo**
 ![Site demo image](./img/site-demo-image.png)